The Chemical Engineering Program at Lafayette College is accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org/).

 Program Educational Objectives

 The department defines educational objectives as “statements that describe the expected accomplishments of graduates during the first few years after graduation.”
-To achieve its mission regarding undergraduate student education in chemical engineering, the department has set the following five educational objectives.
+To achieve its mission regarding undergraduate student education in chemical engineering, the department has set the following four educational objectives.

 Student Outcomes